 The Early College (EC) dual-enrollment program is offered at each MC campus, and provides qualified students with the opportunity to earn an associate's degree in a specific content area.
 Students apply to the EC program in the fall of 10th grade.
-Participating students will complete their 11th and 12th grade years of high school while simultaneously completing their first two years of college.
-The degree programs offered in the 2024-2025 school year are listed below by MC campus.
+Participating students will complete their 11th and 12th grade years of high school while simultaneously completing their first two years of college entirely on the specified MC campus.
+The degree programs offered in the 2025-2026 school year are listed below by MC campus.

-ΕA RLY COLLEGE PROGRAMS

-from any MCPS high school may attend VMC

-A.A.
-Business

-Montgomery A.S.
-Biological Science

-College, A.A.S.
-Biotechnology

-Germantown A.A.
-Computer Science

-Campus A.A.S.
-Cybersecurity

-A.A.T.
-Elementary Education/Special Education

-A.A.
-Behavioral Health

-A.A.
-Business

-Montgomery A.A.
-Business Analytics

-College, A.S.
-General Engineering

-Rockville A.S.
-Mathematics

-Campus A.A.T.
-Elementary Education/Special Education

-Campus A.S.
-Biological Science

-A.S.
-Chemistry and Biochemistry

-A.S.
-Data Science

-A.A.S Cloud Computing and Networking Technology

-A.A.S.
-Diagnostic Medical Sonography

-Montgomery A.A.S.
-Physical Therapy Assistant

-College, A.A.S.
-Radiologic Technology

-Takoma Park A.A.S.
-Surgical Technology

-Campus A.S.
-Biological Science

-A.S.
-Nursing

-A.A.
+E A EARLY COLLEGE PROGRAMS Students j Students from any MCPS high school may attend VMC Montgomery College, Germantown Campus A.A.
+Business A.S.
+Biological Science A.A.S.
+Biotechnology A.A.
+Computer Science A.A.S.
+Cybersecurity Montgomery College, Rockville Campus A.A.
+Behavioral Health A.A.
+Business A.A.
+Business Analytics A.S.
+General Engineering A.S.
+Mathematics A.A.T.
+Elementary Education/Special Education A.S.
+Biological Science A.S.
+Chemistry and Biochemistry A.S.
+Data Science Montgomery College, Takoma Park Campus A.A.S Cloud Computing and Networking Technology A.A.S.
+Diagnostic Medical Sonography A.A.S.
+Physical Therapy Assistant A.A.S.
+Radiologic Technology A.A.S.
+Surgical Technology A.S.
+Biological Science A.S.
+Nursing A.A.
 Computer Science and Technologies